Get started now!

 - Rob Francis, Missions Mobilizer and Trainer with Youth With A Mission (YWAM)

 During the last 15 years, God has shifted the Ginders' focus to equipping and coaching the missionaries He is raising up from new sending nations in the Global South.
 This shift in focus eventually led them to move their family to South East Asia.
 Bevin and Judy serve with the Asia Leaders Learning Community which is a leadership development initiative in YWAM Asia.
-Bevin also serves as an International Mobilization Trainer for YWAM Frontier Missions.
+Bevin also serves as the Mobilization Elder for YWAM Frontier Missions.

 The School of Missions Advocacy is the ONLY Online Course of it's kind!